M21121/SGX-replay-attack-demo/README.md

 A proof-of-concept demonstrating replay attack vulnerabilities in Intel SGX enclaves due to lack of persistent monotonic counters.

+> **AI Assistance Disclosure**
+>
+> This codebase was developed with assistance from large language models (LLMs) including Claude and Gemini.
+These tools were used to assist with code generation, debugging, and formatting during development.
+>
+> All code in this repository has been carefully reviewed, tested, and verified by me.
+I take full responsibility for its correctness, functionality, and adherence to the project requirements.

 ## Overview

 This project implements a secure banking service using Intel SGX to demonstrate: